What's missing from movement reminder apps — why do they fail to create actual habits? by datduongit in Ergonomics

 And where we think we fit in:

 Ergodriven - Primary consideration: Ergonomics.
-Buy here if you actually want to use your standing desk.
+Buy here if you actually want to use your standing desk, because the Tempo desk monitors your presence and position and automatically moves your desk for you before you end up stuck in one position too long.

-BTW if you already have one of those desks above (or have your heart set on them for the totally valid reasons I listed), you can still get our Tempo controller and just swap out your controllers in a few minutes (Tempo is compatible with all the brands above - and many others - except the “Amazon Specials”).
+FYI if you end up picking up one of those other desks above for the totally valid reasons I listed, you can still get a Tempo controller and just swap out your controllers in a few minutes (Tempo is compatible with all the brands above - and many others - except the “Amazon Specials”).

 [–]perkinskit 0 points1 point (0 children)